Visible vs. Invisible Blood in Urine

 - Cystoscopy: This is when a small fiberoptic camera is inserted into the bladder to ensure that there are no tumors or stones.

-Based on the results of the diagnosis, your Urologist can then begin to treat your Hematuria.
+Based on the results of the diagnosis, your Urology Specialist can then begin to treat your Hematuria.
 Treatment can vary based on the underlying cause of hematuria.
 The standard diagnosis process for hematuria usually involves an imaging test (ultrasound or CT scan) along with performing a cystoscopy.